gramener/gramex-guide/auth/README.md

 This can be used to configure sessions that have a long expiry (e.g. for mobile applications) or short expiry (e.g. for secure data applications.)

-To allow users to choose how long to stay logged in, use:
+You can allow users to choose how long they want to stay logged in.
+For example:

 ```yaml
 url: